 Spring – Expanded Legal Research and Introduction to Advocacy

-In the spring semester, the focus shifts from predicting the outcome to a legal problem to advocating for a particular result.
-The students use many of the techniques for effective legal writing from the fall, and they learn techniques that lawyers use in trying to persuade a judge to rule in their client’s favor.
+In the spring course, the focus shifts from predicting the outcome to a legal problem to advocating for a particular result.
+The students continue to practice many of the techniques for effective legal research and legal writing from the fall course.
+They also engage in expanded legal research, and they learn writing techniques that lawyers use in trying to persuade a judge to rule in their client’s favor.
 The primary assignment for the semester is to conduct the research for and write a brief to an appellate court.
-The students receive instruction on persuasive writing as well as oral and written feedback on their research plans and initial briefs.
-After submitting an initial brief and conferencing with their professors, the students rewrite their briefs.
-The students then have the opportunity to make a mock oral argument before a panel of "judges" (the professor and upper-level students) based on the final brief.
+The students receive instruction on expanded legal research and persuasive writing, as well as oral and written feedback on their research plan and initial brief(s).
+After submitting the initial brief(s) and conferencing with their professors, the students rewrite their brief.
+The students then make a mock oral argument before a panel of "judges" (the professor and upper-level students) based on the final brief.

 UK Rosenberg Law offers students opportunities to further refine and practice their legal research and legal writing and analysis skills after their first year.
 For example, students can take classes in areas such as advanced legal research, advanced legal writing, legal drafting, civil pre-trial litigation, and appellate advocacy.
-UK Law also offers a number of seminars that give students the opportunity to research and write a scholarly article.
+UK Rosenberg Law also offers a number of seminars that give students the opportunity to research and write a scholarly article.
 Finally, students can also participate in co-curricular activities such as the Kentucky Law Journal, the Kentucky Journal for Equine, Agriculture, and Natural Resource Law, the Moot Court Board, and the Trial Advocacy Board.

 For more information, please contact Melissa N. Henke, Robert G. Lawson & William H. Fortune Professor of Law and Director of Legal Research and Writing Program or James M. Donovan, Library Director and Dorothy Salmon Professor of Law.